Tunisia 2025. Kia Surges Past Hyundai While Peugeot Falls Sharply Into 9th.

-Tunisian Car Market in 2025 keeps growing steadily.
-H1 figures rose 21.3%, with Fiat overtaking Hyundai in 1st with impressive growth.
-Renault and Citroen were also standout, climbing several spots up the rankings.
+Tunisian Car Market in 2025 continues to grow steadily.
+Full-year figures rose by 10.7%, with Kia overtaking Hyundai in 1st with impressive growth.
+Renault and Citroen also climbed up several spots while Peugeot fell from 3rd to 9th.

 Economic Environment